Panopticom: Background

-On the origin of the song, Gabriel said that the song was centered around the idea of an "infinitely expandable accessible data globe: the Panopticom", where the intention was to "connect a like-minded group of people who might be able to bring this to life, to allow the world to see itself better and understand more of what's really going on."
+On the origin of "Panopticom", Gabriel said that the song was centered around the idea of an "infinitely expandable accessible data globe: the Panopticom", where the intention was to "connect a like-minded group of people who might be able to bring this to life, to allow the world to see itself better and understand more of what's really going on."
 Additionally, Gabriel cited research group Forensic Architecture, investigative journalism group Bellingcat, and the non-profit human rights organization WITNESS (co-founded by Gabriel) as inspirations.

 The song's title references the panopticon, a prison structure designed by Jeremy Bentham that enabled prison guards to observe the actions of all of prisoners without being detected.
 Gabriel's concept of the panopticom was to invert this model by enabling "ordinary people" to observe the actions of authority figures.
 The "com" in the panopticom refers to the ability for people to "communicate both to the globe and what's going on in the globe.
 It's turning surveillance on its head."

+The idea for the Panopticom, an ever-expanding data globe that will allow ordinary people to make permanent records of their own experiences and observe those in power, is about using existing surveillance systems to benefit everybody.

 Musically, the song began with the sound of a bouzouki, over which some improvised vocals were overdubbed.
 Following the addition of a rhythmic pattern, Gabriel worked with Oli Jacobs to develop the track further.
 A band session was arranged in September 2021, which featured David Rhodes on guitar, Tony Levin on bass, Manu Katché on drums, Jacobs on programming, and Gabriel on synths and vocals.
 Gabriel then asked Brian Eno assist him on the album, who contributed some electronic elements to "Panopticom", credited as "bells and haunting synths".

 Near the end of the recording process, Ríoghnach Connolly sang some backing vocals, although Gabriel said that her parts were "not very audible" in the mix.
 The song's Bright-Side Mix features more prominent acoustic guitars than the Dark-Side mix, created by Mark "Spike" Stent and Tchad Blake respectively.